Non-abelian magnetic black strings versus black holes: EYMBI black string

-in which $f_{i}\left( r\right) $ are functions of $r$ only serves to construct the latter from the known solution of EYMBID black hole solution in d-dimensions.
+in which $f_{i}\left( r\right) $ are functions of $r$ only serves to construct the latter from the known solution of EYMBID black hole solution in $d-$dimensions.
 The routine identification of the metric functions go as follows